Summary

 How Clear Benefits Break Through the Noise

 In a world brimming with information, a clear benefit in your headlines will be a light that invites readers to your content.
 They are looking for what you are saying.
 Clarity makes finding your content more accessible.
+A clear, plain-spoken headline is a good headline.

 Why Your Readers Prefer Benefits Over Features